 Dallas, Texas 75201

 Texas Law Review

 B.M., 2008, magna cum laude

 - Smartflash LLC, et al. v.
-Apple Inc., Samsung Electronics, et al. Mr. Summers represents Smartflash in its suits against Apple, Samsung, Google, and Amazon involving patents related to data storage and access systems.
-In connection with this representation, Mr. Summers has taken numerous adverse fact depositions, worked with expert witnesses, and briefed and presented oral argument regarding numerous different issues, both dispositive and non-dispositive.
-Mr. Summers also served as lead attorney in preparing and arguing the Court’s jury charge supporting Smartflash’s $532.9 million willful infringement verdict against Apple.
+Apple Inc., Samsung Electronics, et al. Mr. Summers represented Smartflash in the company’s claims against Apple, Samsung, Google and Amazon involving patents related to data-storage and access systems.
+Mr. Summers was a member of the trial team that helped Smartflash win a $532.9 million willful infringement verdict against Apple.

 - VirnetX, Inc. v.
 Apple Inc.Caldwell Cassady & Curry represents VirnetX in the company’s patent infringement litigation against technology giant Apple Inc. In a dispute that the Eastern District of Texas trial court said has attained Dickensian proportions, Caldwell Cassady & Curry has helped VirnetX win favorable verdicts in five separate trials where each jury awarded over $300 million in damages.

 In late 2012, we helped VirnetX win a $368 million verdict when a federal jury determined that Apple had infringed four VirnetX patents to produce the VPN On Demand and FaceTime features in the popular iPhone and other Apple products.